pgailinas/dip-ai-image-detection/docs/index.md

 - CPU-friendly execution
 - Cross-source generalization analysis

-Rather than treating AI-image detection as a black-box deep learning problem, the tutorial explores how traditional image statistics can provide meaningful and explainable detection signals.
+Rather than relying entirely on black-box deep learning methods, the tutorial explores how engineered image statistics can provide meaningful, interpretable, and generalizable detection signals.

 ## Author